RyanAlameddine/MachineLearning/README.md

 This repository is simply a collection of a few of my experiments with AI.

 It includes the following:
-* a perceptron with hill climbing and backpropogation
+* A perceptron with hill climbing and backpropogation
-* a basic Feedforward Nerual Network (built from scratch)
+* A basic Feedforward Nerual Network (built from scratch)
 * Flappy Bird AI implemented with Genetic Learning on my feedforward neural net
 * A TicTacToe AI implemented with a Minimax tree
 * A Connect4 AI implemented with a Minimax tree with Alpha Beta pruning and monte-carlo tree search